 When prompted to enter text, the current text entry method appears above the Right Soft Key as Alpha, Symbol, Number, Word, or Smart.
-To change the input mode, press the Right Soft Key a.
-To change to upper case, press above the Right Soft Key as ALPHA, WORD, or SMART.
+To change the input mode, press the Right Soft Key .
+To change to upper case, press .
+The text method appears above the Right Soft Key as ALPHA, WORD, or SMART.